-Luckily, there are no poisonous scorpions found in Georgia, and these three do not pose a threat to most humans, but people with allergies to venom could experience serious symptoms.
-Let’s take an in-depth look at these three scorpion species and how you can identify them.
+Luckily, there are no poisonous scorpions found in Georgia that will post a threat to most humans, but people with allergies to venom could experience serious signs.
+Let’s take an in-depth look at these three scorpion species and how you can identify them.scorpion divider

 The 3 Scorpions Found in Georgia